 To the extent we are unable to consummate a business combination, we will pay the costs of liquidating our trust account from our remaining assets outside of the trust account.
-If such funds are insufficient, Bing Lin, our Chairman and Chief Executive Officer, has agreed to advance us the funds necessary to complete such liquidation (currently anticipated to be no more than \$18,500) and has agreed not to seek repayment of such expenses.
+If such funds are insufficient, has agreed to advance us the funds necessary to complete such liquidation (currently anticipated to be no more than \$18,500) and has agreed not to seek repayment of such expenses.

 As of July 17, 2017, our sponsor had loaned to us an aggregate of \$300,000 to be used to pay formation and a portion of the expenses of this offering.
-On September 1, 2017, our sponsor loaned to us an additional \$200,000.
-The loans are payable without interest on the date on which we consummate our initial public offering.
+The loan is payable without interest on the date on which we consummate our initial public offering.
 If we determine not to proceed with the offering, such amounts would not be repaid.